BIGJRA/BIGJRA.github.io/rejuv.md

 Evergreen, then dive right here and enter the door.

 Head up, beating 3 sets of defense mechanisms along the way.
-Once you reach the top, you’ll be gifted the *Empoleon Crest.* Nice.
+Once you reach the top, you'll be gifted the *Empoleon Crest.* Nice.

-Next up, we’re gonna fly to the Secret Shore.
+Next up, we're gonna fly to the Secret Shore.
 Make your way to the Wetlands Laboratory and use the teleporter to get to the backroom.
 Use the downward pads to go down, then dive in the water.
 Follow the path and surface.